SMS Notification Best Practices 2026 | MagicBell

 Financial Services:

-- Additional authentication required for transactional SMS.
+• Extra authentication is needed for transactional SMS.

-- Clear fraud prevention disclosures.
+• Include clear fraud prevention disclosures.

-- Extra care with account number visibility.
+• Take extra care with account number visibility.

 Double Opt-In Process